 Your department will assign you a dissertation supervisor who will oversee your work.
 In most cases students are happy with the supervisory relationship.
 However, there are occasions where for some reason the supervisory relationship does not work and breaks down.
 If this happens, you should speak as soon as possible with the Programme Director or your Personal Tutor to see whether the problem can be resolved informally, e.g. through mediation, changing supervisor.
 You should not wait until after you have received your final degree results to raise the matter as it is very difficult for the College to resolve such matters or take remedial action at that point.

-y
+Should you choose the Independent Media Project and Essay (MA5610) you will be assigned a supervisor with whom you will have regular tutorials, in person or over Skype.
+You are required to appraise your supervisor of your plans for shooting the Independent Project and will require permission should you choose to shoot overseas.
+You must provide the supervisor with Script, Cast and Crew, Information, Call Sheets, Progress Reports, Budget, Schedule and must arrange a Pre-Production meeting with key members of your team, and cast which your supervisor may attend.
+If you do not meet the pre-set, agreed deadlines you will be re-assigned to the Dissertation choice.

 Footnotes